-Study design: For older participants living with chronic medical conditions and judged to be more stable by study clinicians, we will obtain blood samples once every 3-6 months (20-60mL).
-For participants determined by the study clinicians to be very close to death (estimated <6 months), we will obtain blood samples once every 1-4 weeks (20-60mL) (or twice weekly during viral rebound if ART is interrupted) ante-mortem: (1) blood plasma HIV RNA levels; (2) HIV DNA levels, viral genetics by next generation sequencing (NGS), and replication competence by QVOA and clonal expression.
+Study design: For each participant, we will obtain blood samples once every 1-4 weeks (20-60mL) (or twice weekly during viral rebound if ART is interrupted) during the last 6 months of life to evaluate ante-mortem: (1) blood plasma HIV RNA levels; (2) HIV DNA levels, viral genetics by next generation sequencing (NGS), and replication competence by QVOA and clonal expression.
 When it clinically appears death is imminent, blood draw may be taken up to daily with the option to refuse by the participants or NOK.
 A weight adjusted table of the maximum blood draw volume allowed (Clinical + Research) is provided in Appendix B. If participant agrees, we will also collect stool for microbiome analysis and genital secretion.
 Study visits and assessments are summarized in Appendix C: Schedule of Evaluations.